snarlferb/u/README.md

   monochrome bitmap.
 Generally, many people argue that rendering anti-aliased scaled outlines is sufficient and that no additional grid-fitting is needed.

-  However, experience proves that grid-fitting anti-aliased glyphs helps a lot by enhancing the contrast of certain glyph features, mainly edges, in order to make them more readable.
+  However, experience proves that grid-fitting anti-aliased glyphs help a lot by enhancing the contrast of certain glyph features, mainly edges, in order to make them more readable.
-  Indeed, most users consider than non-hinted, anti-aliased outlines are fuzzy and painful to read.
+  Most users have considered that non-hinted, anti-aliased outlines are fuzzy and painful to read.
-  Because anti-aliased outlines carry more detail, they need less adjustment to improve their quality.

   Subpixel Positioning refers to the ability to position graphical elements, such as text or images, at fractional pixel positions.
 By allowing elements to be placed between whole pixels, subpixel